 Photogrammetry is best used where there is a need to capture the visual details of a site, as its key benefit is that it can be used to verify what is being seen.
 Photogrammetry’s visual capability provides a number of potential uses.
 From more traditional site survey and management applications, to its emerging use as a rapid deployment tool in disaster management and public safety – the use of photogrammetry is still evolving today.

-Thats where we come in.
+That’s where we come in.
 Our drone-based photogrammetry solution has the ability to capture incredible detail and use grid-photo capability to take multiple photos at a specified zoom level from a single vantage point.
 To put it simply, our drones excel at capturing data from a large area quickly, accurately, and affordably.
-Providing the same benefits as traditional methods, with a reduction in risk and cost.
+This provides the same benefits as traditional methods, but with a reduction in risk and cost.